tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/notificationhubs/use-rest-api-backend.md

 For more information about sending notifications to other platforms, see [Notification Hubs REST APIs](notification-hubs-rest.md).

-## Creating and Updating Registrations
+## Creating and updating registrations

 Creating and updating registrations requires the serialization and deserialization of the registration XML format.
 The [Create a registration](create-registration.md) API topic shows the XML formats for creating different kinds of registrations (native and template for every platform).